Minimum-CD/cd-manifesto/content/MinimumCD/Deployable/_index.md

 ---
 title: Definition of Deployable
-description: Pipeline artifacts always meet the organization's definition of deployable
+description: Define clear deployment standards with automated quality gates.
+Learn how to establish your definition of deployable with security, testing, and compliance checks in your CI/CD pipeline.
 weight: 5
 draft: false
 type: docs